fairfieldhannah/portfolio/README.md

 ![What is Data Visualization?](https://cdn.educba.com/academy/wp-content/uploads/2019/03/What-is-Data-Visualization.jpg)

 ### Plans After Graduation
-After graduation, I'll be working as a manager for a data science team at an Artifical Intelligence company in Pittsburgh.
+After graduation, I'll be working as a manager for a data science team at an Artificial Intelligence company in Pittsburgh.
 As a manger, I know it's important to be able to adequately visualize data for higher leadership when they need a quick plot.

 ![Pittsburgh](https://upload.wikimedia.org/wikipedia/commons/2/25/Pittsburgh_Pennsylvania.jpg)